QCBSRworkshops/QCBSRworkshops.github.io/content/english/service.md

     parent:
     weight: 5
 service:
   description: The QCBS R Workshop Series offers many learning opportunities for any graduate student or post-doctoral fellow in the QCBS community.
-Whether you are interested in practising your teaching abilities, improving your technical skills, or working collaboratively with a broad network of graduate students and post-doctoral fellows, there is always room for contributions. <br><br>The QCBS offers <a href = "https://qcbs.ca/student-grants/learning-development-award-leada">Learning and Development Awards (LeaDA)</a> to support graduates student and post-doctoral QCBS members who instruct or develop workshops.
-We also welcome voluntary community feedback to keep the workshops up to date and as helpful as possible!
+Whether you are interested in practising your teaching abilities, improving your technical skills, or working collaboratively with a broad network of graduate students and post-doctoral fellows, there is <b>always</b> room for contributions. <br><br><b>The QCBS offers <a href = "https://qcbs.ca/student-grants/learning-development-award-leada">Learning and Development Awards (LeaDA)</a> to support graduates student and post-doctoral QCBS members who instruct or develop workshops.</b> We also welcome voluntary community feedback to keep the workshops up to date and as helpful as possible!
   enable: true
   service_item:
   - content: All workshops are instructed in English and in French by graduate students and post-doctoral fellows looking to practice their teaching abilities.
-Instructors receive a <a href = "https://qcbs.ca/student-grants/learning-development-award-leada">Learning and Development Award (LeaDA)</a>.
+Instructors receive a <b><a href = "https://qcbs.ca/student-grants/learning-development-award-leada">Learning and Development Award (LeaDA)</a></b>.
     icon: ion-easel
     name: INSTRUCTION
   - content: Graduate students and post-doctoral fellows constantly improve our presentations, which are all written in RMarkdown and hosted on our GitHub.
-Presentation developers receive a <a href = "https://qcbs.ca/student-grants/learning-development-award-leada">Learning and Development Award (LeaDA)</a>.
+Presentation developers receive a <b><a href = "https://qcbs.ca/student-grants/learning-development-award-leada">Learning and Development Award (LeaDA)</a></b>.
     icon: ion-code
     name: WORKSHOP DEVELOPMENT
   - content: Each workshop is accompanied by a "book", which contains more explanations and code you can play with on your own time.
-Book developers receive a <a href = "https://qcbs.ca/student-grants/learning-development-award-leada">Learning and Development Award (LeaDA)</a>.
+Book developers receive a <b><a href = "https://qcbs.ca/student-grants/learning-development-award-leada">Learning and Development Award (LeaDA)</a></b>.
     icon: ion-ios-bookmarks
     name: BOOK DEVELOPMENT
   - content: Reach out to the Coordination team if you have suggestions, comments, or questions about the QCBS R Workshop Series.
-If you would like to flag specific issues in a workshop (typos, errors, clarifications), please open an issue on GitHub to let us know!
+If you would like to flag specific issues in a workshop (typos, errors, clarifications), please open an issue on our <a href = "https://github.com/QCBSRworkshops">GitHub</a> to let us know!
     icon: ion-ios-list
     name: FEEDBACK
   title: Contributions